muiseb/software-links/README.md

 - Double-click on `Autodesk Fusion 360.app` to open
 - You can also create a shortcut to the desktop to make things easier

-### Update Fusion Manually

-- Close Fusion
-- Log on to the [autodesk website](https://www.autodesk.com/)
-- Sign in
-- Click on profile icon on the top right
-- Under `Account`, select `Products and services`
-- Fusion should be in the list and you can just click on `Download` to get the new installer and install the new version of Fusion